 CSS can be implemented in three distinct ways — Inline, Internal, and External.

-Inline CSS allows us to style directly onto HTML elements using the attribute.
+Inline CSS allows us to style directly onto HTML elements using the style attribute.
 It's akin to hand-painting each word on a page: